Ongoing research

 *

 Exploitative competition between honey bees and native bees could have negative consequences for native bee populations, but we know surprisingly little about when and where negative effects are likely to occur.
-This research combines a series of manipulative experiments and field surveys to assess when and where honey bee competition impacts native bee foraging and fitness.
+Ongoing projects include manipulative cage experiments and field surveys designed to assess when, where, and how honey bee competition impacts native bee fitness.